 The carbohydrates you eat provide your body with a fuel called glucose, the sugar in the blood that nourishes your brain, heart, tissues and muscles.
-Glucose also is an important fuel for your developing baby.
-When gestational diabetes occurs, insulin fails to effectively move glucose into the cells that need it.
-As a result, glucose accumulates in the blood, causing blood sugar levels rise.
+Glucose is also an important fuel for your developing baby.
+In gestational diabetes, insulin fails to effectively move glucose into the cells that need it.
+As a result, glucose accumulates in the blood, causing blood sugar levels to rise.

 Gestational diabetes is diagnosed with a blood test.
 Your blood glucose level is measured after you drink a sweet beverage.
 If your blood sugar is too high, you have gestational diabetes.
-Sometimes one test is all that is needed to make a definitive diagnosis.
-More often, an initial screening test is given and, if needed, a longer evaluation is performed.
+Sometimes one test is all that's needed to make a definitive diagnosis.
+More often, an initial screening test is done, followed by a longer evaluation.

-Gestational diabetes usually does not occur until later in pregnancy, when the placenta is producing more of the hormones that interfere with the mother's insulin.
-Screening for gestational diabetes usually takes place between weeks 24 to 28.
-However, women at high risk are usually screened during the first trimester.
+Gestational diabetes usually usually doesn't happen until later in pregnancy, when the placenta is producing more of the hormones that interfere with the mother's insulin.
+Screening for gestational diabetes usually takes place at 24 to 28 weeks, but women at high risk are likely to be screened in the first trimester.

-There are a number of risk factors associated with gestational diabetes, including:
+A number of risk factors are associated with gestational diabetes, including: